William Witte Obituary - Omaha, NE | Legacy Pro

-Omaha.
-Died at his home on Thursday, October 8, 2020.
+OMAHA - William "Bill" Witte, 79, of Omaha, died at his home on Thursday, Oct.
+8, 2020.
 He was preceded in death by his parents, Clarence and Leona Witte; and his brother, Roger Witte.
-He is survived by his wife, Marilyn Witte of Omaha; son, Kyle Witte and his wife, Lori, and their children, Ryan, Haeleigh, and Dax of San Antonio, TX; daughter, Colleen Comer and her husband, Dan, and their children, Tatum, Emmett, and Isla of Clarinda, IA; brother, James Witte and his wife, Barb of Yutan, NE; and sisters, Sharon Miller of Elkhorn NE, and Connie Witte of Wahoo, NE.

-Family VISITATION will be held on Tuesday, October 13, from 6-8pm at the Reichmuth Funeral Home in Yutan.
-MEMORIAL SERVICE will be held at 11am on Wednesday, October 14, at the Reichmuth Funeral Home in Yutan, followed by the Burial of his ashes at Hollst Lawn Cemetery, south of Yutan.
+He is survived by his wife, Marilyn Witte of Omaha; son, Kyle Witte, and his wife Lori and their children Ryan, Haeleigh, and Dax of San Antonio, Texas; a daughter, Colleen Comer, and her husband Dan and their children Tatum, Emmett, and Isla of Clarinda, Iowa; a brother, James Witte and his wife Barb of Yutan and sisters, Sharon Miller of Elkhorn and Connie Witte of Wahoo.
+A memorial service was held on Oct.
+14 at the Reichmuth Funeral Home in Yutan followed by the burial of his ashes at Hollst Lawn Cemetery south of Yutan.
 Memorials can be made to the family for designation at a later date.
+Reichmuth Funeral Home, Yutan, in charge of arrangements.

 To plant trees in memory, please visit our Sympathy Store